home-assistant/home-assistant.io/source/_components/pilight.markdown

   required: false
   type: string
 payload_on:
   description: "Variable `on` value.
-The component will recognize this as logical '1'."
+The integration will recognize this as logical '1'."
   required: false
   type: [string, float, integer]
 payload_off:
   description: "Variable `off` value.
-The component will recognize this as logical '0'."
+The integration will recognize this as logical '0'."
   required: false
   type: [string, float, integer]
 disarm_after_trigger: